skip to content

 The German Section is one of the very few departments in the UK that can offer postgraduate supervision in literary and cultural topics across the full historical range from the medieval period to the present day.
 It also has significant coverage of topics in intellectual, social, and political history and the history of the German language.

-The section also has partnerships with the Friedrich Schlegel Graduate School (Freie Universität, Berlin) and the German department of the University of Chicago, with joint events and exchanges.
+The Section also has partnerships with the Friedrich Schlegel Graduate School (Freie Universität, Berlin) and the German Department of the University of Chicago, with joint events and exchanges.
 It offers generous funding for postgraduate research travel, conference participation, and the organisation by its postgraduate students of research activities and events.

 In British universities, the PhD (Doctorate of Philosophy) is traditionally awarded solely on the basis of a thesis, a substantial piece of writing in English that reports original research into a closely defined area of enquiry.
 The completion of the PhD thesis is generally expected to take three to four years, and most funding is based on this assumption.
-It's also possible to take a part-time route through research degrees, and the expected timeframe would be five to seven years.
+It's also possible to take a part-time route through research degrees, and the expected timeframe would be four to seven years.

-During your research, the student will have the opportunity to work closely with a Supervisor who is a specialist in the candidate's research area.
-In addition to the Supervisor, the candidate will normally also be able to draw on the help and support of one further academic advisor and consult other academics working in related fields.
-The student might reasonably expect to see their Supervisor fortnightly or at least three times per term.
+During the PhD, you will have the opportunity to work closely with a Supervisor who is a specialist in your research area.
+In addition to your Supervisor, you will normally also be able to draw on the help and support of one further academic advisor and consult other academics working in related fields.
+You might reasonably expect to see your Supervisor fortnightly or at least three times per term.

 In addition to providing specialist supervision, the Faculty runs a programme of professional training for the benefit of all research students.
-The programme includes seminars and workshops on library resources, giving conference papers, publishing, applications and interviews, teaching skills, specialist linguistics training, and film-making.
+The programme includes seminars and workshops on library resources, giving conference papers, publishing, applications and interviews, teaching skills and specialist linguistics training.
 The School of Arts and Humanities runs a central programme covering a range of topics from PhD skills training, to language training and writing and editing skills.
-If you wish, you are likely to be given the opportunity to gain experience in small-group teaching from Colleges.
-There may also be opportunities to gain some experience in language teaching in the Faculty.
+In German, we aim to give you the opportunity to teach language (translation into English) and to give a lecture in your area of expertise; and you are likely to gain further experience of small-group teaching in Colleges.

 Continuing

-For Cambridge students applying to continue from the MPhil by Advanced Study to a PhD, the minimum academic requirement is an overall distinction in the MPhil.
+For Cambridge students applying to continue from the MPhil by Advanced Study to a PhD, the minimum academic requirement is an overall Distinction in the MPhil.

-For Cambridge students applying to continue from the MPhil by Thesis to a PhD, the usual academic requirement is a pass in the MPhil.
+For Cambridge students applying to continue from the MPhil by Thesis to a PhD, the usual academic requirement is a Pass in the MPhil.

 All applications are judged on their own merits, and students must demonstrate their suitability to undertake doctoral-level research.